ShreedharG/DSA_codes/README.md

 ## ⭐ Show Support

-If this repo helps you or you want to revisit it later — consider giving it a star!
+If this repo helps you or you want to revisit it later consider giving it a star!

 ---

-### 🏁 _“DSA is not about remembering questions — it’s about understanding patterns.”_
+### 🏁 _“DSA is not about remembering questions, it’s about understanding patterns.”_
-💬 — me, pretending to sound wise 😅
+💬 - me, pretending to sound wise 😅